Military Members, Vets, Spouses Can Attend This Virtual Job Fair Oct. 22

 Employers and attendees can also request private chats to discuss specific opportunities.
 Employers may offer one-on-one video chats, but these sessions are not required if job seekers don’t have access to video conferencing.

-The site encourages job seekers to prepare questions to ask in the chat room and develop an elevator pitch for private interactions with potential employers.
+The site encourages job seekers to prepare questions to ask in the chat room and develop an for private interactions with potential employers.

 Don’t worry if you’re new to virtual job fairs.
 You’re not alone.
 Read our step-by-step guide on how to prepare for a virtual job fair.